 The white steel-frame structure itself shares no resemblance to a tree.
 Yet the life lived and the moments experienced in this space is a contemporary adaptation of the richness once experienced by the ancient predecessors from the time when they inhabited trees.
-Such is an existence between city, architecture, furniture and the body, and is equally between nature and artificiality.
+Such is an existence between city, architecture, furniture and the body, and is equally between nature and artificiality.– Sou Fujimoto1

 Designed for a young couple in a quiet Tokyo neighborhood, the 914-square-foot transparent house contrasts the typical concrete block walls seen in most of Japan’s dense residential areas.
 Associated with the concept of living within a tree, the spacious interior is comprised of 21 individual floor plates, all situated at various heights, that satisfy the client’s desire to live as nomads within their own home.

 Described as “a unity of separation and coherence,” the house acts as both a single room and a collection of rooms.
 The loosely defined program and the individual floor plates create a setting for various activities that can take place at different scales.
 The house provides spaces of intimacy if two individuals choose to be close while also accommodating a group of guests by distributing people across the house.

-Sou Fujimoto states, “The intriguing point of a tree is that these places are not hermetically isolated but are connected in its unique relativity.
+Sou Fujimoto states, “The intriguing point of a tree is that these places are not hermetically isolated but are connected in their unique relativity.
 To hear one’s voice from across and above, hopping over to another branch, a discussion taking place across branches by members from separate branches.
 These are some of the moments of richness encountered through such spatially dense living.”

 Ranging in size from 21 to 81 square feet, each floor plate is linked by various stairs and ladders, including short runs of fixed and movable steps.
-Stratifying floor plates in a furniture-like scale allows the structure to serve many functions, such as providing for circulation, seating, and workings spaces.
+Stratifying floor plates in a furniture-like scale allows the structure to serve many functions, such as providing for circulation, seating, and working spaces.